 In early 2022, NFG will be offering programming for funders to learn more and engage in further action.
 Stay tuned for opportunities to participate in a funder strategy session as well as programming to connect with and learn from Pembroke Township farmers around the impacts of structural racism on their land sovereignty and economic opportunity, and the need for philanthropic resources to support organizing and power building within and beyond this community.

-Racial justice and reparations for BIPOC farmers are crucial to our fight for just food systems, economic justice, and climate justice.
-Ensuring the land ownership of BIPOC farmers helps all communities – rural and urban – to thrive.
+Racial justice and reparations for Black farmers are crucial to our fight for just food systems, economic justice, and climate justice.
+Ensuring the land ownership of Black farmers helps all communities - rural and urban - to thrive.